david-macmahon/BLDistributedDataProducts.jl/README.md

 To read the headers (i.e. metadata), we use `GBT.getheaders`, which takes an Array of workers and a similarly sized Array of filenames and maps them to an Array of headers from the files.
-Each header is either a `Filterbank.Header` object for Filterbank files or a `NamedTuple` for HDF5 files.
-Vectors of each type can be used to construct DataFrames, if desired.
+Each header is either a `Filterbank.Header` object for Filterbank files or a `NamedTuple` for HDF5 files.  `getheaders` adds and removes some fields from Filterbank and HDF5 headers to make the header fields consistent across file types.
+For well-formed input files, the retuned Vector can be passed directly to the DataFrame construcor.
+To handle malformed input files with missing or extra header fields, it is safer to construct an empty DataFrame and `push!` the elements of the returned Vector with `cols=:union`.

 ```julia
 # ssinv is a GroupedDataFrame with grouping columns "session" and "scan" as created above